linea-it/docs/docs/en/processamento/uso/howtouse-HPC.md

   ```

 !!! warning "Internet access"
     Compute nodes **do not** have internet access.
-Packages and libraries must be installed from _loginapl01_ in your scratch area.
+Packages and libraries must be installed from _loginapl01_ in your scripts area.

 ## EUPS Package Manager
 [EUPS](https://github.com/RobertLuptonTheGood/eups) is an alternative package manager (and official LSST one) that allows loading environment variables and including paths to programs and libraries in a modular way.